 Computed tomography (CT) is a type of medical imaging technology that takes a series of X-rays from different angles around your body and uses a computer to process them and create cross-sectional images or slices of the soft tissues, bones, and blood vessels inside your body.

-CT scanners have a number of uses, making them well-suited to examine people who have internal injuries or have suffered other types of trauma.
+CT scanners have several uses, making them well-suited to examine people who have internal injuries or have suffered other types of trauma.
 You can use a CT scan to visualize nearly every part of the body, diagnose disease or injury, or plan medical treatments, including surgery.

-Using CT scanners helps to reduce the need for invasive procedures because the imaging equipment allows a detailed glimpse into the body without needing to resort to surgery.
+Using CT scanners helps reduce the need for invasive procedures because the imaging equipment allows a detailed glimpse into the body without resorting to surgery.

 A single-slice CT scanner can acquire one image per rotation.
 A scanner with more slices takes a CT scan much faster.
 Multi-slice scanners make it easier to examine small children or weak elderly patients who cannot lie still for long.
 Though multiple-slice CT machines have become the industry norm, the single-slice machine remains a valuable component and is expected to be around for quite some time.